 To protect DTC and its Participants and minimize systemic risk, money settlement amounts are subject to netting to reduce funding transfers due through the commercial banking and central bank systems.
-From an operational perspective, DTC end-of-day money settlement is centralized with NSCC's end-of-day settlement to provide Common Members with consolidated reporting and a single point of access for all settlement information, as well as the benefit of netting money settlements.
-Under this process, following
+From

 62 NSS is a multilateral settlement service owned and operated by the Federal Reserve Banks.
 The service is offered to depository institutions that settle for participants in clearinghouses, financial exchanges and other clearing and settlement groups.
 Settlement agents, acting on behalf of those depository institutions in a settlement arrangement, electronically submit settlement files to the applicable Federal Reserve Bank(s).
 Files are processed on receipt, and entries are automatically posted to the Federal Reserve Bank accounts of the depository institutions.
 DTC maintains an account at the FRBNY and also acts as settlement agent for both NSCC and FICC.